Gentle Guide for Tired Parents

 • Observe your baby’s cues

-• Keep the awake window in mind as a general guide
+• Keep the baby awake window in mind as a general guide

 • Try to get your baby to sleep before they’re overtired